michielbdejong/fxa-self-hosting/README.md

 ## Work in progress

 Do *not* use this in production!
-It's not ready yet. :)
+It's not ready yet. :) Most services still use the development settings, so that's entirely insecure.
+Apart from that, all it can do so far is show you an `Unexpected error` message (still debugging that).

 ## Steps:
 * Get a domain name if you don't have one yet.